This is a small, print-in-place iris box with no supports required. I also have many other iris box designs which you can find on my profile page.

 The general default tolerances on this design are 0.3mm (sometimes 0.2mm) and if the parts are fusing then try upscaling the test file, and then also the actual box by the same amount, until it works adequately.
-I also recommend turning down your extrusion multiplier slightly (I have a bit of underextrusion on my printer in general).
+I also recommend turning down your extrusion multiplier slightly.
 A high resolution e.g. 0.1mm layer height is also recommended for higher dimensional accuracy.
 I also recommend a material which is generally low friction; for me my PLA works just fine.

 'Loosening up' the box

 Once you have printed the box, you will need to do the following in order to get it functioning (caution, this process will require using a sharp implement such as a craft knife so be very careful when doing this):

 Break away the four built in hinge supports around the box perimeter and trim any brim around the base

 Some fusing will likely occur on the first layer of the box, use a craft knife to separate the 'petals' from the outer and inner box walls but be careful not to cut through the four hinge pins on the outer side of the doors.